BACK TO THE BIBLE and TAKING NOTE OF KEY GREEK WORDS USED IN BIBLICAL TEXTS.

 Jesus talking about signs in the heavens at the time of His return in glory

-So in all three of the synoptic gospels we find that after He sat down on the Mount of Olivesthe very first thing Jesus began to speak and warn about in response to the disciples' questions, was:-
+In all three of the synoptic gospels we find that after He sat down on the Mount of Olivesthe very first thing Jesus began to speak and warn about in response to the disciples' questions, was:-

 (i) Birth-pain signs of the end of the Age; and